Best Memory Cards For The Fujifilm X-T1

 Conclusions From The Test

 Expect the 32GB and 128GB versions of the cards listed above to perform about the same.
-These results can also vary from card to card so your results could be slightly different than mine.
+These results can also vary from card to card, so your results could differ slightly from mine.
 So follow this as a general guide.

-The UHS-II cards perform significantly faster except for the Lexar 1000x.
+The UHS-II cards perform significantly faster,r except for the Lexar 1000x.
 It seemed to perform slower than even some UHS-I cards.
-I’m thinking it could possibly be a card from a bad production run, if such a thing exists.
+If such a thing exists, I think it could be a card from a bad production run.

-Of the UHS-I cards the Sandisk Extreme Pro Class 10 / U3 cards are the fastest.
+The Sandisk Extreme Pro Class 10 / U3 cards are the fastest of the UHS-I cards.
 The Kingston comes in second.
-Although the Kingston performed slow on the Fuji X100T.
+However, the Kingston performed slowly on the Fuji X100T.

--I’m starting to notice sometimes cards will give me slower speeds at random times.
-If I take the card out and insert it again the speed will improve.
-This tells me that often times the contacts can get dirty or there simply isn’t a great connection.
+-I’m noticing that cards sometimes give me slower speeds at random times.
+The speed will improve if I take the card out and insert it again.
+This tells me that oftentimes, the contacts can get dirty, or there isn’t a great connection.
 However, this wasn’t the case with the Lexar 1000x.
 It’s just a slow card.

-JPEG only write speeds were at around 20-21MB/s no matter what card I used.
-I might be able to get that faster a little if I turned noise reduction to -2 but I’m not entirely sure how all that effects speed.
+JPEG-only write speeds were at around 20-21MB/s, no matter what card I used.
+I might be able to get that faster a little if I turned noise reduction to -,2, but I’m not entirely sure how all that affects speed.

-Shooting RAW+JPEG only slows down write speeds about 3-5 MB/s.
+Shooting RAW+JPEG only slows down write speeds of about 3-5 MB/s.

 Best SD Memory Card Deals

-These are really great cards for the price, they also perform pretty good with the Fuji XT-1.
+These are really great cards for the price; they also perform pretty well with the Fuji XT-1.

 Sony 64GB SDXC UHS-I Class 10 / U3 – (Amazon)